agilepro/better-thought/markdown/chapter-03.md

-# BETTER THOUGHTS IN THE MORNING
+# Better Thoughts In The Morning

 I don't wake up happy.